codefestid/Daily-Planner/README.md

 ![Daily planner](https://icp.ninja/examples/_attachments/daily_planner.png)

-## What is ICP Ninja?

-ICP Ninja is a web-based integrated development environment (IDE) for the Internet Computer.
-It allows you to write code and deploy applications directly from your web browser in a temporary, sandbox-like environment.

-For users who may already be familiar with the Internet Computer or who would rather use more **advanced tooling** such as command-line development tools, please refer to the [ICP developer documentation](https://internetcomputer.org/docs/building-apps/getting-started/install) to learn more.

-Projects deployed to ICP from ICP Ninja are available on the mainnet for 20 minutes at a time.
-After 20 minutes, the project must be redeployed.

-To deploy your project for long-term, production use such that it persists longer than 20 minutes without needing to be redeployed, you must migrate the files off of ICP Ninja and deploy them to the mainnet via `dfx` in a command-line environment.

 ## Project structure

 The `/backend` folder contains the Motoko canister, `app.mo`.
 The `/frontend` folder contains web assets for the application's user interface.
 The user interface is written using the React framework.
 Edit the `mops.toml` file to add [Motoko dependencies](https://mops.one/) to the project.